wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 {% responsive_image path: assets/lightweight-cpu-profile.png alt: "The CPU profile of the lightweight prototype" %}

 {% responsive_image path: assets/bbc-news-core-cpu-profile.png alt: "The CPU profile of the current BBC News core experience" %}

+Here is the finished product on a wide screen:

+{% responsive_image path: assets/redefining-core-prototype.png alt: "The lightweight core experience prototype" %}

+As well as creating a truly lightweight core experience, I also wanted to think about how we can put the users back in control of their experience.
+We can give users a core experience when we think they need it -for example by detecting screen width or connection speed- and also them give them the controls to progressively enhance the page themselves.

+I've started to explore these ideas by implementing two controls:

+ * A button which (lazily) loads the remaining images on the page.
+This requires basic JavaScript support, so can be used by most users.
+ * Buttons to prefetch the content for the top 7, and the remaining articles on the page.
+This requires a browser with Service Worker support.